Oliver Cromwell

 The English Civil War came to the vicinity of Avebury during the July of 1643 when the Battle of Roundway Down was fought a few miles to the southwest on the high ground overlooking Devizes.
 By all accounts it was a very bloody affair with the Parliamentary forces of Sir William Waller being virtually annihilated.
 This put the Royalist forces in a strong position to destroy all Parliamentary strongholds in the west.
 Bristol, notably, being taken shortly after.
 Ultimately, though, the Civil War was to be a victory for Parliament resulting in the execution of Charles I in 1649, this being the same year that John Aubrey was to have his first encounter with Avebury on January 7th. which was three weeks before the demise of the King.
 The interest Aubrey had in the monument was to lead to a visit by Charles II who, after the monarchy had been re-instated, inherited the throne from his unfortunate father.

 There are reports that some of Britain's Neolithic heritage fell victim to the ensuing puritanical ravages which caused such destruction and regrettable loss to many churches, statues and other notable buildings but whether any of Avebury's prehistoric legacy suffered from similar motives seems uncertain.
-It is easy to think that it might have been the excuse used to begin destroying the stones for more mercenary reasons.
+It is easy to think that it might have been the excuse used to begin destroying the actual stones of the monuments themselves.

 The Civil War has left a ghostly legacy in the village with The Red Lion Inn supposedly haunted by the spirit of an adulterous wife murdered by her soldier husband who threw her down the well that exists within the pub.
 The Manor House is also said to be still visited by an earlier owner who commited suicide after losing all his possessions during the war.
 Another suicidal visitor to the Manor is said to be a young girl who threw herself from a window after her Cavalier lover had been killed in battle.